Livestream available for Zen talk on Sunday, April 19, 2026

-Tri-Cities Cancer Center Meditation Support Group Meets April 17th
+Cancer Center Meditation Support Group Meets April 16, 2026

-We’ll continue our monthly mindfulness meditation support group meeting at the Tri-Cities Cancer Center in May.
-The Cancer Center is located at 7350 West Deschutes Avenue, Kennewick and the next meeting will be Thursday,4/17 /2025.
+Our monthly mindfulness meditation support group meeting at the Tri-Cities Cancer Center will be held on Thursday, April 16, 2026.
+The Cancer Center is located at 7350 West Deschutes Avenue, Kennewick.
 The sessions, which are held on the third Thursday of each month, are meant for cancer patients, cancer survivors, and their caregivers.
-The session will begin at 12:00 pm… Continue reading
+The session this month will begin at 12:00 pm at the Cancer Center in… Continue reading

-Tri-Cities Cancer Center Meditation Support Group Meets April 17th
+Cancer Center Meditation Support Group Meets April 16, 2026

 Updated Resources for Meditation and Support